Employment Conflict Management: To outsource when there is a potential conflict or risk if managed in-house

 By Florian Maier, Managing Director and Phi Ploenbannakit, Director - Antares Advisory, part of Antares Group

 Outsourcing is a solution utilized to allow a company’s personnel to focus on their main tasks when heavy workloads threaten mainstream production or service.
 In addition, outsourcing can minimize exposure in terms of legal liability towards third parties.
 Outsourcing passes on the responsibility to the contractor whose role and influence on the day-to-day operation is less to none when compared with the company’s employees.
 The relationship between the contractor and the company’s staff is loosely attached, given the fact that they do not work under the same roof or share direct interest, which could affect a fair decision.
+According to our experience as external counsel, we discover in many instances colleagues cover for each other because of close relationships and at the same time can harm the ones they dislike due to bias.
+The former would likely cause greater damage to the company in case of occupational fraud organized via a chain of command.
+As such, employers or their human resources representatives including stakeholders are advised to consider passing on the responsibility to external counsel when a conflict is foreseeable in the following circumstances.

 Employment contract and work rules drafting